liamtlr/red-or-black/README.md

 ## Purpose

-I've taken it upon me to build this app to develop my skills in three areas
+I've taken it upon me to build this app to develop my skills in three areas:

 1. Game logic (the bare bones of the game)
 2. Algorithmic thinking (calculating winnings / cashing out based on multiple permutations)